hrshmistry/NOTE.it/README.md

 # #30DaysOfKotlin
 ### Developed for #30DaysOfKotlin 💖
-This project has been submitted to 30 Days of Kotlin initiative by Google : https://eventsonair.withgoogle.com/events/kotlin
+This project has been submitted to 30 Days of Kotlin initiative by Google: https://eventsonair.withgoogle.com/events/kotlin